Back

 Pregnancy

-You should tell your doctor if you think you are pregnant ( or may become pregnant ).
-As a rule, your doctor will advise you to stop taking Diperam HCT before you become pregnant or as soon as you know you are pregnant and will advise you to take another medicine instead of Diperam HCT.
-Diperam HCT is not recommended in early pregnancy and should not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if used after the third month of pregnancy.
+You must tell your doctor if you think you are pregnant ( or might become pregnant ).
+Your doctor will normally advise you to stop taking Diperam HCT before you become pregnant or as soon as you know you are pregnant and will advise you to take another medicine instead of Diperam HCT.
+Diperam HCT is not recommended in early pregnancy, and must not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if used after the third month of pregnancy.

 Breastfeeding

-Inform your doctor if you are breast-feeding or intend to breast-feed .
-Treatment with Diperam HCT is not recommended for mothers who are breast-feeding and your doctor may prescribe another treatment if you wish to breast-feed, especially if your baby is newborn or born prematurely.
+Tell your doctor if you are breast-feeding or planning to breast-feed .
+Treatment with Diperam HCT is not recommended for mothers who are breast-feeding, and your doctor may choose another treatment for you if you wish to breast-feed, especially if your baby is newborn, or was born prematurely.

 Driving and using machines